alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2021 | :white_check_mark: | 3 |
 | Top 10:2017 | :white_check_mark: | 1 |

-> Text below this needs to be cited.

-An injection attack occurs when an attacker sends malicious statements to an application via data input fields.
-Another way to say this is that untrusted data is sent to an interpreter as part of a command or query.
-These could be SQL queries, LDAP queries, or other forms of injection.

-To prevent injection attacks:

-- Whitelisting input validation/bounds checking (preventing what types of data can be input)
-- Using prepared statements
-- Escaping all user supplied input

 !!!
 This risk was merged with and renamed from [Cross-Site Scripting (XSS)](#cross-site-scripting-xss) in 2021.
 !!!